triSYCL/triSYCL/README.rst

   OpenMP4 in Clang/LLVM is getting momentum and making lot of progress backed by Intel, IBM, AMD... so it sounds like the way to go;

+- recycle the GCC https://gcc.gnu.org/wiki/Offloading OpenMP/OpenACC
+  library infrastructure to construct an OpenCL interoperability API and adapt the triSYCL classes to leverage OpenMP/OpenACC;

 - add OpenCL_ 2.x support with SYCL 2.1;